Will I Lose my Jewelry if I File Bankruptcy in Atlanta, Georgia?

 Even if you own jewelry that is worth significantly more than the Georgia bankruptcy exemptions, filing Chapter 13 bankruptcy in Georgia can protect property from liquidation, including jewelry because Chapter 13 bankruptcy filers are obligated to repay their debts in an amount equal to the value of the unprotected property.

-If you are considering filing for bankruptcy in Atlanta, Georgia, contact the Law Offices of Dixon Davis LLC at 404-593-2620 to schedule a free initial consultation.
+If you are considering filing for bankruptcy in Atlanta, Georgia, contact the Law Offices of Charles Clapp at 404.585.0040 to schedule a free initial consultation.